 The municipal campground, beach and boat launch are located near the bridge, all on the west side of the highway.

 At the beginning of the 20th century, Latchford serviced the Northern Ontario Railway which opened up the area to settlement.
 It quickly became a base for prospectors when silver was discovered nearby in 1906.
 When the silver ran out, the area’s abundant forests and lumber industry ensured the town’s survival.

 Visit the Latchford House of Memories and the Loggers Hall of Fame to learn more about the town’s history and the logging industry in Ontario.

 In the early 1900’s Cobalt was known as the Silver Capital of the World.
 Today it’s a shadow of the sprawling 1910 mining town which had a population of over 10,000 people.
 Learn more at the Cobalt Mining Museum and explore historic mining sites on the Heritage Silver Trail.
-Its unique heritage designation recognizes Cobalt as the birthplace of the Canadian mining industry.
+Its unique heritage designation recognizes the Cobalt Mining Camp as the birthplace of the Canadian mining industry.